2-meter band: Communications beyond 50 miles

 While the 2 meter band is best known as a local band using the FM mode, there are many opportunities for long distance (DX) communications using other modes.
 A well-placed antenna and high-power equipment can achieve distances of up to a few hundred miles, and fortuitous propagation conditions called "signal enhancements" can on occasion reach across oceans.

-The typical 2 meter station using CW (Morse code) or SSB (single side band) modes consists of a radio driving a power amplifier generating about 200–500 Watts of RF power.
+The typical 2 meter station using CW (Morse code) or SSB (suppressed side band) modes consists of a radio driving a power amplifier generating about 200–500 watts of RF power.
 This extra power is usually fed to a multi-element, compound antenna, usually a Yagi-Uda or Yagi, which can beam most of the signal power towards the intended receiving station.
 "Beam antennas" provide substantial increase in signal directivity over ordinary dipole or vertical antennas.
 Antennas used for distance work are usually horizontally polarized instead of the vertical polarization customarily used for local contacts.

 Stations that have antennas located in relatively high locations with views (from the antenna) clear to the horizon have a big advantage over other stations.
 Such stations are able to communicate 100–300 mi consistently.
 It is usual for them to be heard at distances far beyond line of sight on a daily basis without help from signal enhancements.
 Signal enhancements are unusual circumstances in the atmosphere and ionosphere that bend the signal path into an arc that better follows the curve of the Earth, instead of the radio waves traveling in the usual straight line off into space.
 The best known of these are: